 You are kidding me.

 That’s how I felt when we pulled into the drive of our host’s home in the south of France.
 Originally, I was disappointed we’d be in Provence for such a short time.
-I wanted to stop in Aix, buy lavender, buy soap; I didn’t want to be stuck in a house full of people I didn’t know with no real means of escape.
+I wanted to stop in Aix: buy lavender, buy soap.
+I didn’t want to be stuck in a house full of people I didn’t know with no real means of escape.

 I’m certain I dreamed the whole forty-eight hours we were there.

-The people staying with us were a pretty talented lot, but their lack of pretense, their sense of warmth and family and their genuine interest in life.
-It was waking up in the morning to find everyone disheveled in fantastic English pajamas and linen bathrobe scrambling for the coffee handed through the kitchen window.
-No one’s hair was done, no one had makeup on, I bet not even a tooth had been brushed (!).
-The main topic of conversation was how great dinner was the night before and how excited everyone was for dinner tonight.
-In fact, one of the guests, told me they all stayed friends due to their deep-seated desire to eat.
+The guests were a talented lot, but their lack of pretense, sense of warmth and genuine love of life was the draw.
+In the morning we’d wake to find everyone disheveled in fantastic English pajamas and linen bathrobes as they scrambled to get the coffee through the window.
+Hair was not done, makeup was not applied, nary a tooth had been brushed.
+The morning’s main topic of conversation was how fantastic the dinner was last night and how fantastic it will be tonight.